jbkuczma/NBAreact/README.md

   </a>
 </p>

-# NBAreact
+# Swish
 An iOS and Android NBA app created with React Native.
-If you would like to request a feature, find a bug, have a question, or would like to leave feedback, open an [issue](https://github.com/jbkuczma/NBAreact/issues)!
+If you would like to request a feature, find a bug, have a question, or would like to leave feedback, open an [issue](https://github.com/jbkuczma/NBAreact/issues)! ⭐️ this repo to show support!

-## Update GIF and screenshots coming soon!

 # Libraries and Resources Used
 [React Native](https://github.com/facebook/react-native)